-- Stewards in good standing may sign up HERE for the services they wish to attend.
-Stewards without technology access may call the church office to register.
+- Parishioners may sign up HERE for the services they wish to attend.
+Parishioners without technology access may call the church office to register.

 - Services will be posted on a monthly basis and are subject to change.

-There will no longer be a limit to the number of services stewards may attend.
+There is no limit to the number of services parishioners may attend.
 However, you will still need to register in advance.
+No one may attend service without a confirmed registration.
+This is critical and required for contact tracing.
+We must maintain a list of everyone in the church building at all times.
 Please do not show up at church unregistered especially during this time of COVID-19.
 We ask that you make a prayerful commitment to attend the services for which you’ve registered.
-We also ask that everyone show consideration in allowing all stewards the opportunity to register and attend services.

-- Stewards who live in the same household will complete one registration form, listing each family member.
+- Parishioners who live in the same household will complete one registration form, listing each family member.

 - Registration for Sunday services will close at 3 p.m. on Fridays.
 For weekday services, registration will close the day before the service at 3 p.m.
 If you need to contact the church office to cancel a registration after business hours (9 a.m. - 3 p.m.
 M-F), please leave a message on voicemail.